José Enrique de la Peña: Alamo memoirs

 Historian Bill Groneman, found it suspicious that Garza's compilation was published in 1955, at the height of interest in Crockett and the Alamo caused by Walt Disney's television series about Crockett's life.
 Groneman also points out that the journals are made up of several different types of paper from several different paper manufacturers, all cut down to fit.
 Historic illustrator Joseph Musso also questions the validity, also basing his suspicions on the timing of the diaries' release.
 However, James Crisp, a history professor from North Carolina State University, has studied the papers and is convinced they are genuine.
-In October 2001, in a Southwestern Historical Quarterly article, Dr. David B. Gracy II, and his science team, attested to the authenticity of De la Pena's work.
+In October 2001, in a Southwestern Historical Quarterly article, Dr. David B. Gracy II, and his science team, attested to the authenticity of De la Peña's work.
 This analysis found that the type of ink and paper used in the manuscript was used by the Mexican military in the 1830's, and that the handwriting matched that of de la Peña's in other archived Mexican military documents.
 The original manuscript, consisting of 200 loose pages, was auctioned in 1998 for $387,500.
 It now resides at the Center for American History at the University of Texas at Austin.